 As I have noted previously on this blog, Joseph Stalin was a complete film nut, who insisted on private screenings of most major films released in the Soviet Union for approval, and in some cases he was involved in pre-production as well, even calling up directors for private chats, giving ”suggestions” about how a script should be written and a film directed.
 The notion of Soviet realism sprung directly from Stalin.
 But he was also smart enough to know talent when he saw it, which is why most of the country’s top directors avoided being shipped off to Siberia, or worse.
 He knew that if he could just get ”Trotskyites” like Eisenstein to return to the fold, they could turn in some truly remarkable propaganda pieces for the home market.
 And as internationally renowned artists, they were instrumental for winning hearts and minds in the West.

 With the death of Stalin in 1954, the reins of the film industry were loosened somewhat, evident in the slow trickle of more fantastical and experimental films from the Soviet Union, and it also led to the old masters being rehabilitated.
 Room, however, still had to wait some years for his renaissance.
-In between, he created a few more films in the fifties, including the sci-fi movie Tayna Vechnoy Nochi (The Mystery of the Eternal Night, 1957).
+In between, he was named director of Mosfil and directed a few more films in the fifties, and is sometimes credited as “supervising director” on the sci-fi movie Tayna Vechnoy Nochi (The Mystery of the Eternal Night, 1956, review).
 He was 70 years old when he released the first of what became a trilogy of films based on beloved Russian literature.
 From 1964 to 1972 he made very well-regarded adaptations of books by Aleksandr Kuprin, Anton Chekhov and Maxim Gorky.
 Kinomosurka describes them as dealing with ”love, music, the greatness of women and the beauty of human labour”.
 It was a return to form.
 Room passed away in 1976.